mobizt/Firebase-ESP-Client/README.md

 ## We're moving to the new library

+> [!WARNING]
+> Due to the issues that cannot be fixed, this This library is now obsoleted and replaced by the new [FirebaseClient](https://github.com/mobizt/FirebaseClient) library.

 The new async [FirebaseClient](https://github.com/mobizt/FirebaseClient) library is now availavle in Arduino IDE and PlatformIO's Library Manager.

 It will be the old Firebase libraries (Firebase-ESP-Client, Firebase-ESP8266 and FirebaseESP32) replacement.